withfabricxyz/docs/pages/crowdfi/contracts/CrowdFinancingV1.md

 ### _feeYieldBips
-*The fee in basis points, used to dilute the cap table upon transfer*
+*The yield fee in basis points, used to dilute the cap table upon transfer*

 ```solidity